svetar21/multicloud-cx/content/030-Designer application development/20-AssignChatEndpoint.md

      - Go to this page - Widgets Demo.
      - Paste your chat endpoint.
 Make sure to enter the name of the endpoint and not the name of the application.
      - Select the stream in your Designer application (typically [dev])
-     - Hit [Submit]
+     - Hit [Submit].

-![ChatTesting](/images/file_1623269540913_azureChatTesting.png)

      - This opens a new window with the widget on the right side of the page.
      - Open the widget to start a chat.
      - Fill up the chat registration form and hit [Start Chat].
      - Note that you can also use the default "Treasure_Bank_Service" endpoint.

-     - This opens a new window with the widget on the right side of the page.
-     - Open the widget to start a chat.
-     - Fill up the chat registration form and hit [Start Chat].
-     - Note that you can also use the default "Treasure_Bank_Service" endpoint.
+![ChatTesting](/images/file_1623269540913_azureChatTesting.png)